FactoryTalk-Optix/.github/profile/README.md

 4. Click on `Open` and select the `Remote` tab
 5. Paste the HTTPS URL from step 2
 6. Click `Open` button in bottom right corner to start cloning process

-## Disclaimer

-Rockwell Automation maintains these repositories as a convenience to you and other users.
-Although Rockwell Automation reserves the right at any time and for any reason to refuse access to or edit or remove content from this Repository, you acknowledge and agree to accept sole responsibility and liability for any Repository content posted, transmitted, downloaded, or used by you.
-Rockwell Automation has no obligation to monitor or update Repository content

 ## Additional resources